afk-codze/FanGuard-Analytics/README.md

     **Impact**: Outdated or irrelevant data being processed as current, leading to missed anomalies and ineffective monitoring.

-### Implementation
+### First Implementation: HMAC

-We implement Hash-based Message Authentication Code (HMAC) to ensure message integrity and authentication.
+In the first version of our system we choose to implement Hash-based Message Authentication Code (HMAC) in order to ensure message integrity and authentication.
 This method is used at the MQTT level where each message has this format:

     +----------------------------------------------------------------------+